 A democratic platform that facilitates disruption of old ways of thinking

 Quick to adapt and rapidly consumed, social media is becoming an integral part of the art business.
-In fact, social media has fostered an emerging market segment of collectors, leading to art market growth to over USD2.4 billion in 2018.
+Social media has fostered an emerging market segment of collectors, leading to art market growth to over USD2.4 billion in 2018.
 Of course, there are limitations to social media platforms, such as lack of in-depth conversations, or lack of ability to communicate the essence in art.

 An overview of the comments on any Instagram, reveals a very simplistic discourse.
-There is no reaction and dialogue that enables communication.
-Social media is great for giving information, not so great for communication, it lacks response.
+No reaction and dialogue enable communication.
+Social media is great for giving information, not so great for discussion; it lacks response.
 Of course, an artwork represented on media does not have the same impact as when you see it live, we trade speed for quality.
-Additionally, visual language is being spammed or abused and people are becoming unfamiliar at how to look at art.
+Additionally, visual language is being spammed or abused, and people are becoming unfamiliar at how to look at art.

-Through many ways social media is filtering art and this is great.
-Social media platforms act as spaces that form community based interactive content sharing.
+Through many ways, social media is filtering art, and this is great.
+Art and Social media platforms act as spaces that form community-based interactive content sharing.
 Today social media not only dictates every interaction we have with one another, but it dictates the nature of our cultural consumption.

-As a positive perspective social media creates lists and indexes that help people find quality information.
-Our geographies morph, territories are re-inscribed and reinvented, relationships spring up on the most unexpected ways.
-In fact, it provides opportunities to art consumers and artists.
+As a positive perspective, social media creates lists and indexes that help people find quality information.
+Our geographies morph, territories are re-inscribed and reinvented, relationships spring up in the most unexpected ways.
+It provides opportunities for art consumers and artists.
 Each new art form challenges the old, and social media can lead to disruption, which is not necessarily a bad thing.
 Artists can be discovered, so the art businesses need to expand their vocabulary around how art is consumed and distributed on the web.
 The web is the place of many first encounters.
 It is a free platform that disrupts existing paradigms of thought.